KosukhaOlexandr/reactions_prediction/README.md

 # Reactions prediction
-A project with a goal of creating a model that predicts emoji reactions to news on telegram channels
+A project with the goal of creating a model that predicts emoji reactions to the news on telegram channels